vuvuzella/cosmic-python-architecture/readme.md

 6. run `poetry python [python file]` to run a specific python script

 Do not forget to set the python environment library in vscode so the libraries get referenced correctly

+# TODO:
+1. Dockerize the whole app
+2. ~~ Dockerize the data store ~~
+3. Create multiple containers of different data store
+4. Use Docker compose to orchestrate launching of the app and making containers access other containers